 Issues this Work Item is Aimed to Solve

 The current version of the OMA DM has some issues with respect to complexity, interoperability and cost efficiency that need to be addressed to meet the expected market needs.
-DM WG has identified the need to develop a new version of the protocol (DM 2.0) that addresses these shortcomings.
+DM WG has identified the need to develop a new version of the protocol that addresses these shortcomings.

 Market Benefits:

-The current market penetration of DM 1.x in the smart phone platforms: iPhone, Blackberry and Android does not exist.
+The current market penetration of DM 1.x in the smart phone platforms does not exist.
 This proposal allows simpler implementations and more cost efficient servers so a standard solution could compete with vendors proprietary solutions that already have these benefits.

 Expected Market Penetration: